-The chart on the prior page reflects the history of the FHCF's claims-paying resources.
+The chart on the previous page reflects the history of the FHCF's claims-paying resources.
 The outstanding pre-event notes, risk transfer, and the projected fund balance are reliable amounts since they are known prior to an event, but the post-event bonding capacity can vary depending on financial market conditions after a hurricane event.
 It is important that the FHCF's claims-paying capacity estimates be reasonable and prudent in order to minimize financial risk for participating insurers for the initial and subsequent seasons as well as for long-term sustainability of the Florida residential property insurance market.

 Over time, the range has narrowed and stabilized, and it is interesting to compare the range of the estimates during this time period, which is indicative of the certain level of uncertainty and variability among the team of senior managers with regard to the FHCF's bonding capacity.
-The table below shows the aggregate ranges for each estimate since May 2018.
+The table below shows the aggregate ranges for each estimate since October 2017.

-Post-Event Estimated Bonding Capacity Over 12 Months (Senior Managers' Range) May 2021 - Oct. (\$ in Billions) May-18 Oct-18 May-19 Oct-19 May-20 Oct-20 May-21 Oct-21 2021 Change Overall Range \$6.5-\$12 \$5.5-\$12 \$6-\$12 \$5.5-\$12 \$4-\$11 \$6.5-\$11 \$5.5-\$13 \$5.5-\$13 ∜ ∙>
+Post-Event Estimated Bonding Capacity Over 12 Months (Senior Managers' Range) May 2021 - Oct.
+2020 Change Overall Range \$6-\$12 \$6.5-\$12 \$5.5-\$12 \$6-\$12 \$5.5-\$12 \$4-\$11 \$6.5-\$11 \$5.5-\$13 Ą

-The disparity in range of estimates reflects the fundamental underlying volatility and uncertainty of the markets and the bonding capacity estimating process for the FHCF.
+The range of estimates has historically reflected the fundamental underlying volatility and uncertainty of the markets and the bonding capacity estimating process for the FHCF.
 We believe the process of using a survey of the opinions of the best experts with the most relevant experience, and employing a prudent approach to pick among several potential estimates of capacity, provides a reasonable estimate that suits the purposes of the FHCF and the needs of its participating insurers.
-While the FHCF has liquid resources that are over \$2.2 billion below fully funding the initial season, the projected 0-12 month bonding capacity of \$9.2 billion allows for the FHCF to reach its maximum statutory obligation of \$17 billion with additional bonding capacity of \$5.7 billion, even after preserving pre-event bond proceeds for the subsequent season.
+While the FHCF has liquid resources that are only \$1.6 billion below fully funding the initial season, the projected 0-12 month bonding capacity of \$9.3 billion allows for the FHCF to reach its maximum statutory obligation of \$17 billion with additional bonding capacity of \$4.2 billion.
 Further, the FHCF has additional capacity available after an event for the subsequent season.
 This additional capacity still does not provide a guaranteed source of liquidity or claims-paying capacity for subsequent seasons, and the actual bonding results achieved by the FHCF after a hurricane could vary substantially from this estimate for subsequent seasons.
-Nonetheless, with strong cash balance and the successful execution of the Series 2020A financing, the FHCF is in a very strong financial position with approximately \$14.8 billion of liquidity.
-In addition, for the subsequent season, the FHCF has a strong projected potential claims-paying capacity of \$10.4 billion, or approximately 61% of its maximum statutory obligation of \$17 billion for the 2022-2023 Contract Year.
+Nonetheless, with the successful execution of the Series 2020A financing, the FHCF is in a very strong financial position with \$15.4 billion of liquidity.
+In addition, for the subsequent season, the FHCF has a strong projected potential claims-paying capacity of \$10.5 billion, or approximately 62% of its maximum statutory obligation of \$17 billion for the 2022-2023 Contract Year.